mattkerlogue/lapsedgeographer/content/post/2020-04-10-covid19-scraping.md

   - pdftools
 ---

 Last week Google published their [COVID-19 Community Mobility Reports](https://www.google.com/covid19/mobility/).
-These make use of Google's very extensive location history data, which they mainly use for telling about traffic levels on roads, popular times for places in Google Maps bad whether a bar or restaurant is busier than usual.
-In these reports they've looked at the location history data for a large number of countries, and localities within countries to help public health officials review the effectiveness of social distancing measures.
+These make use of Google's very extensive location history data, which they mainly use for telling you about traffic levels on roads, popular times for places in Google Maps and whether a bar or restaurant is busier than usual.
+In these mobility reports they've looked at the location history data for a large number of countries, and localities within countries to help public health officials review the effectiveness of social distancing measures.

 [Social distancing](https://en.wikipedia.org/wiki/Social_distancing) is one of the key non-medical interventions that governments have been putting in place to deal with the COVID-19 outbreak.
-So data about where people are/aren't going is crucial to understanding the effectiveness of the social distancing measures.
-Full credit to Google for putting their data to good use to provide public health officials and governments with analysis they can use in policy-making.
+So data about where people are/aren't going is crucial to understanding the effectiveness of the social distancing measures that have been put in place.
+Full credit to Google for putting their data to good use and providing public health officials and governments with analysis they can use in policy-making.

-But... the data has been published in PDF format, and while this makes it easy to view at a glance it's not that easy to reuse or plug into other things.
-To be honest, I'm quite surprised it's not also available in a spreadsheet of some sort.
+But... the data has been published in PDF format, so while this makes it easy to view at a glance it's not that easy to reuse or plug into other things.
+To be honest, I'm quite surprised it's not also available in a spreadsheet of some sort of machine-readable format.

 So, last Friday I set out to write some code to scrape the reports.
 Initially this was just to get the data from the UK report, but as the PDFs have a standardised format it can be, and was, easily applied to the reports for all countries and US states.
 You can view and download the code yourself from this GitHub [repo](http://github.com/mattkerlogue/google-covid-mobility-scrape/).